lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

          # doesn't stabilize naturally
          self.max_stabilization_t = 10000

 The input source of the simulation is controlled by the class.
 We define the source function in the code below.
 We are using a hyperbolic tangent function to achieve a smooth transition between two input intensities.
-The resulting transition can be seen in the above figure.
+The shape of the resulting transition can be seen in the above figure.

 .. code-block:: python